 Being released from prison is something almost every inmate lives for, but at the same time it is very frightening.
 A person does become institutionalized to some degree if they like it or not.
 Regular eating and sleeping times, locked into a secure environment at night, living in an institution with other people who are all convicted criminals, so no one is judgmental.
 Inmates have set routines that rarely change, jobs that a person cannot be fired from even if the boss hates you, and as the saying goes “three hots and a cot”.
 No utilities, no phone bill, and no legitimate bill collectors.

-When Army’s wife picked him up he was excited.
+When Army’s wife picked him up they were both very excited.
 It felt so strange to just walk out through the air locks.
 Air locks that he had never been allowed near before, and stand outside in the free air.
 No handcuffs, no black box, no shackles, and no armed guards.
+He instantly went from being totally controlled to being free to come and go as he wished.
 He was allowed to touch and kiss his wife without anyone stopping him.
 He simply walked to his wife’s car and they left.
 Army was free; but not yet comfortable with it.

 The ride home was another story.
 Army’s wife had a little sports car that felt like it rode two inches off the ground.
 They were zipping through the Ozark curves and hills at 50 to 60 miles an hour while Army clutched at the door and the sissy bar holding on for dear life.
 His head was spinning as the trees zipped by and he thought he was going to vomit.
 Every time his wife took a curve he pushed on the floor as hard as he could in his attempt to apply the brakes.
 For the past forty months Army had walked everywhere he went.
 This ride was terrorizing.
 He was fully relieved when his wife stopped at a restaurant for some lunch.
 His stomach was too upset to eat much, but at least he was out of that car and back on the ground.